dougwowtb/odin-recipes/README.md

-My first project using my new skills i`ve learned like ol, ul, links, images and so on.
+My first project using my new skills i've learned like ol, ul, links, images and so on.